gaultier/blog/sha.md

 - We can build the SHA1 code separately with optimizations on, always (and potentially without Address Sanitizer).
 That's a bit annoying, because I currently do a Unity build meaning there is only one compilation unit.
 So having suddenly multiple compilation units with different build flags makes the build system more complex.
 And clang has annotations to *lower* the optimization level for one function but not to *raise* it.
 - We can compute the hash of each chunk in parallel for example in a thread pool, since each chunk is independent.
 That works and that's what [libtorrent did/does](https://blog.libtorrent.org/2011/11/multi-threaded-piece-hashing/), but that assumes that the target computer has cores to spare, and it creates some complexity:
-  + We need to implement a thread pool (spawning a new thread for each chunk will not perform well) and pick a reasonable amount of cores
+  + We need to implement a thread pool (spawning a new thread for each chunk will not perform well) and pick a reasonable thread pool size given the number of cores, in a cross-platform way
   + We need a M:N scheduling logic to compute the hash of M chunks on N threads.
-It could be a work-stealing queue backed by a thread-pool, or read the whole file in memory and split the data in equal parts for each thread to plow through (but beware that the data for each thread is aligned with the chunk size!).
-This seems complex.
+It could be a work-stealing queue where each thread picks the next item when its finished with its chunk, or we read the whole file in memory and split the data in equal parts for each thread to plow through (but beware that the data for each thread must be aligned with the chunk size!)
+  + We would have high contention: in the real program, we update a bitfield to know which chunk is valid or not, and every thread would contend on this (perhaps more so with the work-stealing queue than with the 'split in equal parts' approach).
 - We can implement SHA1 with SIMD.
 That way, it's much faster regardless of the build level.
 Essentially, we do not rely on the compiler auto-vectorization that only occurs at higher optimization levels, we do it directly.
 It has the nice advantage that we have guaranteed performance even when using a different compiler, or an older compiler that cannot do auto-vectorization properly, or if a new compiler version comes along and auto-vectorization broke for this code.
 Since it uses lots of heuristics, this may happen.

-So let's do SIMD!
+So let's do SIMD and learn cool new stuff!
 The nice thing about it is that we can always in the future *also* compute hashes in parallel, as well as use SIMD; the two approaches compose well together.
+I am reminded of an old adage:

+> You can't have multiple cores until you've shown you can use one efficiently.

 ## SHA1 with SSE

 [This](http://arctic.org/~dean/crypto/sha1.html) is an implementation from the early 2000s in the public domain.
-Yes, SSE, which is the forst widespread SIMD instruction set, is from the nineties to early 2000s.
+Yes, SSE, which is the first widespread SIMD instruction set, is from the nineties to early 2000s.
 More than 25 years ago!
 There's basically no reason to write non-SIMD code for performance sensitive code for a SIMD-friendly problem - every CPU we care about has SIMD!
 Well, we have two write separate implementations for x64 and ARM, that's the downside.
 But still!

 Intel references this implementation on their [website](https://www.intel.com/content/www/us/en/developer/articles/technical/improving-the-performance-of-the-secure-hash-algorithm-1.html).
 According to Intel, it was fundamental work at the time and influenced them.
 It's also not the fastest SSE implementation, the very article from Intel is about some performance enhancements they found for this code, but it has the advantage that if you have a processor from 2004 or after, it works, and it's simple.

 <details>
     <summary>SHA1 with SSE</summary>